blockchainapis/docs/docs/tutorial/blockchains/get-supported-exchanges.md

 blockchain_apis = BlockchainAPIsSync()

-# Get the decimals of the given token in the given blockchain
+# Get the available exchanges for all of the blockchains
-decimals = blockchain_apis.decimals(blockchain="ethereum", token="0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2")
+exchanges = blockchain_apis.exchanges()
 ```

-Here we call the <a href="/docs/python-sdk/blockchain-apis-sync/decimals" target="_blank">decimals</a> method of the Blockchain APIs instance.
+Here we call the <a href="/docs/python-sdk/blockchain-apis-sync/exchanges" target="_blank">exchanges</a> method of the Blockchain APIs instance.

 </TabItem>
 <TabItem value="async-python" label="Python-Async">